vidispine/hull/hull/doc/transformations.md

 #### Example definition of a transformation

-Now we can take a look at the [transformation definition](./../templates/_util_transformations.tpl) itself:
+Now we can take a look at the [transformation definition] for `hull.util.transformation.get` (./../templates/_util_transformations.tpl) itself:

 ```yaml
 {{- /*